 Why Should We Biodegrade Used Textiles?

-A lot of used textiles end up in the landfill.
+A lot of used textiles end up in landfill.
 Landfills expose these textiles to little oxygen or bacteria, so a garment made from nylon, for example, could take over 40 years to decompose—and it remains where it is.

 To reduce this waste, initiatives like the circular economy, where waste is reused in its entirety, mean more recycling of fibers.
 However, what happens when these fibers also come to their end of life?
 Recycling isn’t infinite; fibers degrade in quality with each process and eventually become unusable.